Run the shop

 Status from the bench, not the laptop

-The Gantt isn’t where you live, it’s where you go to look
+The Gantt is where you go to look, not where you live

 Common questions